 The positive effects of place-based approaches support the findings that local governments have a key role to play in building peace.
-Research shows that these programs are effective when they incorporate effective local policing, which relies on a well-functioning government and low-levels of corruption, and which incorporate the community, supporting good relations with neighbors.
+Research shows that these programs are effective when they incorporate effective local policing, which relies on a well-functioning government and lowlevels of corruption, and which incorporate the community, supporting good relations with neighbors. component of a well-functioning government.
+They are most effective when they help people avoid prison and access treatment for drug use because these efforts help reintegrate individuals into society, contributing to high levels of human capital.
+But organized crime groups can exert significant influence on drug users, sometimes recruiting "foot soldiers" from drug treatment centers.
+Effective drug treatment and drug court programs address the different causes of drug crimes: addiction and/or involvement in organized crime.